mencl/jiowa-codegen/README.md

 Templates are pre-compiled during automatic build of the IDE into so-called _template beans_ (POJOs).
 By design, application logic is written in user-defined Java code which uses template beans for the data insertion process.
 Each template bean can render its contents to a text string by simply calling the `toString()`-method.
 If previously generated source files have to be updated, the code generation framework also offers support for protected regions which leave manually written text regions unchanged.

+In the following, we list some of its features and continue with a quick introduction.

 ## Features
 * [**_compile-time safety_**](http://de.slideshare.net/Robert_Mencl/jiowa-code-generator-framework/13) for your templates,